PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 18:34:26
+Last updated: 2024-04-02 18:35:00
-Random Quote: See the positive side, the potential, and make an effort. - Dalai Lama
+Random Quote: Using the power of decision gives you the capacity to get past any excuse to change any and every part of your life in an instant. - Tony Robbins